brendanshaw14/Nuggets-Team-35/DESIGN.md

 We anticipate all messages received and sent by the server will be written to a log file.

 ### Functional decomposition into modules

 We anticipate three main methods will be used in the server module to handle arguments, starting the game, and ending the game:
-* parseArgs- handles and verifies arguments
+* `parseArgs`- handles and verifies arguments
-* initializeGame- configures the `game` struct and loads the grid
+* `initializeGame`- configures the `Game` struct and loads the grid
-* gameOver- informs all clients that the game has ended
+* `gameOver`- informs all clients that the game has ended

 Three other helper functions will also be written within server to pass to the `message_loop` method, in order to handle timeout and the messages themselves.

-*handleTimeout- ends the message loop after a certain amount of time *handleStdout- handles input from stdin- we are currently not sure if we will use this.
+* `handleTimeout`- ends the message loop after a certain amount of time.
+* `handleStdout`- handles input from stdin.
-*handleMessage- processes messages from the client and handles them accordingly.
+* `handleMessage`- processes messages from the client and handles them accordingly.

-We also anticipate the use of two helper modules for our server, `grid` and `player`.
+We also anticipate the use of two helper modules for our server, `Grid` and `Player`.
-* Grid- stores the current map itself and any other necessary information, such as the map parameters and the players in the game.
+* `Grid`- stores the current map itself and any other necessary information, such as the map parameters and all players information in the game.
-* Player- represents a client in the game and is used by the server and grid for easy access to their information.
+* `Player`- represents a client in the game and is used by the server and grid for easy access to their information.

 ### Pseudo code for logic/algorithmic flow

-> For each function write pseudocode indented by a tab, which in Markdown will cause it to be rendered in literal form (like a code block).
-> Much easier than writing as a bulleted list!
-> For example:

 The server will run as follows: